foster95/the_compendium/README.md

         }
         return randomised_character

-The character is automatically logged to The Compendium, and is added as a new row on the Google sheet, which a user can then go in and ammend, as detailed above.
+The character is automatically logged to The Compendium, and is added as a new row on the Google sheet, which a user can then go in and amend, as detailed above.
 Once the program has finished running, the user is automatically returned to the main menu of The Compendium.

-Log a pre-made Character
+### Log a pre-made Character
 If a user chooses to log a pre-made character outside of the randomiser, they are first prompted to enter a required first name and an optional surname.
 They are then prompted to provide the character's race/species, Class, Alignment, up to four proficiencies and their statistics.
 All of the information entered must match the allowed variables otherwise they will recieve a prompt informing them that the information is not valid.
 As with the character amendment options, multiple proficiencies can be typed at once to save the user time.
 At the end of this process, the terminal will display all of this information to the user and they will be asked if they wish to add the character to the Compendium.
 If they answer yes, the character is logged to The Compendium and added immediately to the Google sheet.
 If they answer no, they are taken back to the main menu.

-Upload pre-made Character to The Compendium
+### Upload a Character to The Compendium
 If a user chooses to upload their pre-made character to the Compendium, the add_character_to_compendium function will run with the paratmeters of the randomised character.
 This function takes all of the information provided in the terminal and formats it into a string so it can be added to the Google sheet.
-Once the below function has run, the character is added and the user is taken back to the main menu
+Once the below function has run, the character is added and the user is taken back to the main menu.
+This process also automatically runs when a user creates a character through The Compendium's random character generator.

         def add_character_to_compendium(character):